daannoordenbos/daannoordenbos.github.io/_posts/2022-03-06-Blockudoku-Agent.md

 {% endhighlight %}

 # Closing remarks
 This project was a good experience for me because it was not too difficult, the end product performed above expectation, and I learned how classes work.
-For anyone interested the source code can be found [my own parser](https://github.com/daannoordenbos/daannoordenbos.github.io/tree/master/featured_code/blockudoku%20code).
+For anyone interested the source code can be found [here](https://github.com/daannoordenbos/daannoordenbos.github.io/tree/master/featured_code/blockudoku%20code).